 Many warm summer afternoons when I’m tired and thirsty after work, I frequently purchase my fav after work snack at the market: a punnet of fresh raspberries.
 For me, little surpasses the taste of these red ruby jewels.
-To celebrate raspberry season in the northern hemisphere, I’ve created a quick 20-minute bake vegan raspberry and white chocolate muffin recipe that’s perfect for weekend summer breakfasts.
-The classic combination of raspberries and white chocolate, taste delicious in muffins when lemon zest is added.
+To celebrate raspberry season in the northern hemisphere, I’ve created a quick 20-minute bake vegan raspberry and almond muffin recipe that’s perfect for weekend summer breakfasts.
+The classic combination of raspberries and almonds, taste delicious in muffins when lemon zest is added.
 I’ve suggested using frozen raspberries in the muffins to prevent broken berries while mixing, so these scrumptious muffins can also be made year round.
 The recipe includes a gluten free flour option whose texture is much denser (and takes twice as long to bake) than spelt flour muffins that are light and fluffy if eaten when cool.

 · Raspberries are a delicious fruit rich in vitamin C, antioxidants and dietary fibre.
 Delicious raspberries are low in calories and fats, 100 grams of berries hold just 52 calories, but provide 6.2 grams of fibre.
 The antioxidants in raspberries slow the aging process by neutralising free radicals in the body.